WATDAHECKLOL-Studios/Vulnerabilities/README.md

-## List of scripts that exploits Vulnerabilities in certain games.
+## List of scripts that exploits vulnerabilities in certain games.